Insights from NEC: the CLEAR-LAC experience

 Anyone who lives in a Latin American country could imagine how far China is from here.
 It’s literally on the other side of the world.
 But after returning from the National Evaluation Capacities Conference, we can say that the effort we made to reach Beijing was undoubtedly worth it.

 We had the invaluable opportunity to hear firsthand from policymakers from across the globe.
-During the panel, Strengthening Evaluation Capabilities: Anchoring Evaluations into the Machinery of Government, I engaged in a productive exchange with the Chinese delegation on key aspects of integrating evaluations into government processes.
+During the session "Strengthening Evaluation Capabilities: Anchoring Evaluations into the Machinery of Government," I engaged in a productive exchange with the Chinese delegation on key aspects of integrating evaluations into government processes.
 Meanwhile, Shantal connected with representatives from Latin American and Caribbean countries—including Guatemala, the Dominican Republic, Ecuador, Costa Rica, Jamaica, and Trinidad and Tobago—to understand the unique challenges their monitoring and evaluation (M&E) systems face and the solutions they are implementing.
-We also shared insights with inspiring colleagues on the panel, “From Data to Decision – the Role of KM and Communication in Evidence-based Decision-making".
-Meanwhile, Shantal served as a panelist during the “Gender Equality and National M&E Systems: What Have We Learned and Where Are We Heading?” session.
+We also shared insights with inspiring colleagues in the session “From Data to Decision – the Role of KM and Communication in Evidence-Based Decision-Making."
+Meanwhile, Shantal served as a panelist in the session “Gender Equality in National Evaluation Systems."

 Now, we are eager to share the valuable insights we gained from this enriching experience: